eliasnogueira/3-design-patters-arch-decisions/README.md

 }
 ```

-The best way to get the advantage of the fake data generation is by combining it with the Factory pattern, where we
-commonly refer to it as Data Factory.
+The best way to get the advantage of the fake data generation is by combining it with the Factory pattern, where we commonly refer to it as the Data Factory.

 We can use a Fake Generation in a centralized data class that can create data in any condition.